Learn about the Medicaid 1115 Transformation Waiver Renewal.

-Military Member — An individual in the U.S. Armed Forces/Reserves (Army, Marine Corps, Navy, Air Force or Coast Guard), National Guard (Army, Marine Corps, Navy, Air Force, Coast Guard or Reserve Guard) or the State Military Forces/Texas State Guard.
+Military Member — A person in the U.S. Armed Forces/Reserves (Army, Marine Corps, Navy, Air Force or Coast Guard), National Guard (Army, Marine Corps, Navy, Air Force, Coast Guard or Reserve Guard) or the State Military Forces/Texas State Guard.

 Modified Adjusted Gross Income (MAGI) Financial Eligibility — The result of a comparison between an applicant’s or recipient’s MAGI household income to the applicable Medicaid or Children's Health Insurance Program (CHIP) income limit based on the Federal Poverty Income Limit (FPIL) and the MAGI household size.

-Modified Adjusted Gross Income (MAGI) Household Income — The sum of every individual’s MAGI individual income within an applicant’s or recipient’s MAGI household composition, from which is subtracted the standard MAGI disregard.
+Modified Adjusted Gross Income (MAGI) Household Income — The sum of every person's MAGI individual income within an applicant’s or recipient’s MAGI household composition, from which is subtracted the standard MAGI disregard.

 Newborn Child — A child receiving Type Program (TP) 45, Medical Assistance for Newborn Children, because the child's mother was eligible for and received Medicaid coverage at time of the child's birth or whose mother was eligible for and received Medicaid coverage retroactively for the time of the child's birth.
 The newborn Medicaid coverage can continue through the month of the child's first birthday as long as the child continues to reside in Texas.